-The Torrens Building in the city's central business district is home to the Heinz College in Adelaide, Australia.
+The Torrens Building in the city's central business district is home to Carnegie Mellon University in Australia (CMU-A).
 It is a heritage-listed site, formally serving as the central repository for all land titles in South Australia and is leased by the university from the Government of South Australia.
 The campus is located on Victoria Square, the geographic "heart" of the city.

-The Heinz College, Australia delivers two masters programs, the Master of Science in Information Technology (MSIT) and the Master of Science in Public Policy and Management (MSPPM).
+CMU-A delivers two masters programs, the Master of Science in Information Technology (MSIT) and the Master of Science in Public Policy and Management (MSPPM).
 Both programs are offered as 12-or 21-month programs.
+It also delivers Global Programs in Master of Information Systems Management and MSPPM wherein students study in the Australia campus for two semesters, go into an internship, and complete the last two semesters of their program in Pittsburgh.